rajatissar/commands/postgresql/md/stored-procedures.md

 END [ label ];
 ```

-- Each block has two sections: **declaration** and **body**.
+* Each block has two sections: **declaration** and **body**.
 The declaration section is optional while the body section is required.
 The block is ended with a semicolon **;** after the END keyword.
-- A block may have an optional label located at the beginning and at the end.
+* A block may have an optional label located at the beginning and at the end.
 You use the block label in case you want to specify it in the EXIT statement of the block body or if you want to qualify the names of variables declared in the block.
-- The declaration section is where you declare all variables used within the body section.
+* The declaration section is where you declare all variables used within the body section.
 Each statement in the declaration section is terminated with a semicolon **;**.
-- The body section is where you place the code.
+* The body section is where you place the code.
 Each statement in the body section is also terminated with a semicolon **;**.

+* **EXAMPLE**

 ```SQL
 DO $$